Jonathan Reynolds: British Steel

-Following following concerns about the Jingye Group attempting to shut down its Scunthorpe site by intentionally not purchasing supplies of raw material required to operate its blast furnaces, Reynolds played a key role in taking control of British Steel in his role as Business Secretary.
+Following concerns about the Jingye Group attempting to shut down its Scunthorpe site by intentionally not purchasing supplies of raw material required to operate its blast furnaces, Reynolds played a key role in taking control of British Steel in his role as Business Secretary.
 On 12 April 2025, he laid before Parliament the Steel Industry (Special Measures) Act, granting the Secretary of State powers to direct steelmaking operations in England and setting out penalties for noncompliance.
 This was passed through both Houses of Parliament in a single extraordinary sitting that required the full recall of Parliament from recess on a Saturday.

-Chief Whip (2025–present)
+Chief Whip (2025–2026)

-In the 2025 British cabinet reshuffle, Reynolds was appointed Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury on 5 September, replacing Alan Campbell.
+In the 2025 British cabinet reshuffle, Reynolds was appointed Chief Whip and Parliamentary Secretary to the Treasury on 5 September, replacing Alan Campbell.

+Business Secretary (2026–present)

+Following the 2026 Labour Party leadership crisis and subsequent ascendancy of Andy Burnham as prime minister, Reynolds was once again appointed business secretary by Burnham on 20 July 2026.
+He was given the additional responsibilities of Science and Innovation after the position of Secretary of State for Science, Innovation and Technology was abolished.

 Personal life

 Reynolds lives in Stalybridge in Greater Manchester.
-His wife Claire, formerly Chair of the Labour Women's Network, is Keir Starmer's political director in Downing Street.
+His wife Claire, formerly Chair of the Labour Women's Network, was Keir Starmer's political director in Downing Street.
 He has four children, three with his wife Claire and one from a previous relationship; his eldest son is autistic.
 He is a member of the Fabian Society.
 Outside politics, his interests include supporting Sunderland A.F.C., films, and gardening.